 Maxiphen is used in the treatment of sinus symptoms; cough and nasal congestion and belongs to the drug class upper respiratory combinations.
 Risk cannot be ruled out during pregnancy.
-Maxiphen 400 mg / 10 mg is not subject to the Controlled Substances Act.
+Maxiphen 400 mg / 10 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: